-Figure1.
-Front panel of JSL-74 timer.
+Figure 1.
+Front panel of JSL-74A timer.

-1. Time unit indicator: turns on when time format is MM:SS (Minutes: Seconds) or HH:MM (Hours: Minutes) and flashes when the timer is running; turns off when time unit is M (Minutes) or S (Seconds).

-2. Timer indicator for seconds: turns on when the time format is MM:SS or S; turns off when the time format is HH:MM or M.

-3. Timer indicator for minutes: turns on when the time base is HH:MM or M; turns off when the time base is MM:SS or S.

-4. RUN indicator: turns on when timer is running; blinks when timer is paused; turns off when timer is stopped.

-5. OUT indicator: turns on when relay is on; turns off when relay is off.

-6. SET key: press it momentarily to set T1 and T2; press and hold it for 3 second will enter the programming mode.
+- 1. Time unit indicator: by default, the screen turns on when time format is MM:SS (Minutes: Seconds) or HH:MM (Hours: Minutes) and flashes when the timer is running; The screen turns off when time unit is M (Minutes) or S (Seconds). - 2.
+Timer indicator for seconds: turns on when the time format is MM:SS or S; turns off when the time format is HH:MM or M. - 3.
+Timer indicator for minutes: turns on when the time base is HH:MM or M; turns off when the time base is MM:SS or S. - 4.
+RUN indicator: turns on when timer is running; blinks when timer is paused; turns off when timer is stopped. - 5.
+OUT indicator: turns on when relay is on; turns off when relay is off. - 6.
+SET key: press it momentarily to set T1 and T2; press and hold it for 3 second will enter the programming mode.
 In programming mode, press it momentarily will go to next parameter setting.
 This key is disabled when timer is running.

-7. Down key / STP key: reduce the value in the programming mode; when the timer is running, press it to stop the timer.
-(For special stop function in single delayed on mode, please see note 1 on page 2 for details).

-8. Up key / PAU key: increase the value in the programming mode; when timer is running, press and hold it will pause the timer; the timer will continue running after this key is released.

-9. RST key: reset key.
-When the timer is running, press it will restart the timer.
-If "RUN" parameter is set to RST, press it will start the timer after powered up.
-10. LED digital display: during normal operation as a timer, the top displays the actual time; the bottom displays the preset value; in programming mode, the top displays the parameter, and the bottom displays the parameter value.
+- 7. Down key / STP key: This key reduces the value in the programming mode; when the timer is running, press it to stop the timer.
+(For a special stop function in single delayed on mode, please see note 1 on page 2 for details). - 8.
+Up key / PAU key: This key increases the value in the programming mode; when timer is running, pressing & holding this key will pause the timer.
+Once you release the Up key/ PAU key, the timer will resume. - 9.
+RST key: reset key.
+When the timer is running, the reset button will reset the timer.
+If "RUN" parameter is set to RST, pressing the button will start the timer after it has powered up. - 10.
+LED digital display: during normal operation as a timer, the top displays the actual time; the bottom displays the preset value; in programming mode, the top displays the parameter, and the bottom displays the parameter value.